Ex Union minister, noted journalist Arun Shourie hospitalised

 Pune, Dec 02: Former BJP leader and noted journalist Arun Shourie was admitted to a hospital in Maharashtra's Pune city after he fell ill, a doctor attending him said on Monday.

-The 78-year-old former Union minister fainted late Sunday night following which he was rushed to the Ruby Hall Clinic here, he said.
+The 78-year-old former Union minister fainted on the late Sunday night following which he was rushed to the Ruby Hall Clinic here, he said.

 From Rafale to Sabarimala: Justice Gogoi headed bench to deliver 4 important judgements next week